Recommended children's booklists sorted by age or topic

 Icon Award

 This booklist includes popular Year 3 stories such as The Boy Who Grew Dragons, Charlotte’s Web and Varjak Paw, as well as the most popular read-it-yourself choices like Dog Man and The 13-Storey Tree House.
-We also included some lesser-known storytime delights that we recommend for Y3, like The Wild Robot, the wildlife rescue story Red Panda Rescue and the exquisitely illustrated story of one mouse’s voyage to the moon in Armstrong.
+We also included some lesser-known storytime delights that we recommend for Y3, like The Wild Robot, the wildlife rescue story A Rabbit Called Clover and the magical story of fairies and forests in Lola and Larch.

 As well as the Y3 booklist below to browse, we’ve also got a printable poster and downloadable checklist for you, and schools can purchase full sets of the books via Peters.